 - 1.19 Cart.
 "Cart" means a heavy plastic receptacle with a rated capacity of at least twenty (20) and not more than one hundred (100) gallons, having a hinged tight-fitting lid and wheels, that is provided by the Exclusive Franchise Solid Waste Contractor, approved by the City, and used by Service Recipients for collection, accumulation, and removal of solid waste from commercial, industrial, or residential premises in connection with Exclusive Franchise Collection Services.
-The specifications for Contractor-provided Carts are set forth in Exhibit 4. - 202 1.20 CERCLA.
-The Comprehensive Environmental Response, Compensation and Liability Act 203 of 1980, 42 U.S.C.
-Sections 9601 and following, as may be amended and regulations promulgated thereunder. - 1.21 Change in Law. means the occurrence of any of the following events after the Effective Date, when such event has a material and adverse effect on the Parties' performance of their respective obligations under this Agreement (except for any payment obligations): (i) the enactment, adoption, promulgation, amendment, repeal, judicial interpretation, or formal administrative interpretation of any Applicable Law; (ii) the issuance of any order or judgment of any federal, state, or local court or agency in a proceeding to which a Party is a party, but not to the extent such order or judgment finds the Party asserting there to have been a Change in Law to have been negligent or otherwise at fault; or (iii) the denial, suspension, or termination of any government permit or other entitlement, but not to the extent such denial, suspension, or termination is the result of any act or omission of the Party asserting there to have been a Change in Law. - 1.22 City.
-The City of Santa Clarita, California, including any unincorporated areas of the County that may be annexed by the City during the Initial Term and all extensions. - 217 1.23 City Collection Service.
-City Garbage Collection Service, City Organic Waste Collection 218 Service, City Recycling Service, City Clean-up Services, City-Sponsored Events Services, and Large Item 219 Collection Services. - A. City Clean-up Services.
+The specifications for Contractor-provided Carts are set forth in Exhibit 4. - 204 1.20 CERCLA.
+The Comprehensive Environmental Response, Compensation and Liability Act 205 of 1980, 42 U.S.C.
+Sections 9601 and following, as may be amended and regulations promulgated thereunder. - Date, when such event has a material and adverse effect on the Parties' performance of their respective obligations under this Agreement (except for any payment obligations): (i) the enactment, adoption, promulgation, amendment, repeal, judicial interpretation, or formal administrative interpretation of any Applicable Law; (ii) the issuance of any order or judgment of any federal, state, or local court or agency in a proceeding to which a Party is a party, but not to the extent such order or judgment finds the Party asserting there to have been a Change in Law to have been negligent or otherwise at fault; or (iii) the denial, suspension, or termination of any government permit or other entitlement, but not to the extent such denial, suspension, or termination is the result of any act or omission of the Party asserting there to have been a Change in Law. - 217 1.22 City.
+The City of Santa Clarita, California, including any unincorporated areas of the County 218 that may be annexed by the City during the Initial Term and all extensions. - 1.23 City Collection Service.
+City Garbage Collection Service, City Organic Waste Collection Service, City Recycling Service, City Clean-up Services, City-Sponsored Events Services, and Large Item Collection Services. - A. City Clean-up Services.
 On-call City requested Collection from Agreement Administrator to support City services and operations. - B. City Garbage Collection Service.
 The Collection of Garbage, by Contractor, from City Service Units in the Service Area and the delivery of that Garbage to a Disposal Facility. - C. City Large Item Collection Service.
 The periodic on-call Collection of Large Items, by Contractor, from City Service Units in the Service Area and the delivery of those Large Items to a Disposal Facility, Materials Recovery Facility or such other facility as may be appropriate under the terms of this Agreement.